symsoft/ecc-api-guide/about.md

 The API uses HTTP over TLS with [JSON payload](payload.md).

-POST/PATCH/DELETE operations are asynchronous (returns 202) and will eventually be executed.
+POST/PATCH/DELETE operations are asynchronous (returns 202, Accepted) and will eventually be executed.

 The book describes version 0.4.0 of the API.